Vie chretienne Cosmos Arts Engin de recherches Plan du site

 One should be aware of the fact that the Modern/Enlightenment belief system is largely a reaction to the Judeo-Christian outlook, which was dominant in the West.
 It was first of all a rejection of the Judeo-Christian cosmology and in particular Genesis.
 The modern system of belief rejected the core presuppositions of Christianity as expressed in the Bible.
 For moderns the source of truth was no longer to be found in some kind of revelation, but in Science and Reason.
 Empirical observation was supposed to lead us to the Absolute, to TRUTH.
 If Americans have the motto “In God We Trust” on their bills, a fitting motto for the Modern view would be In Man (or Reason) We Trust!
 In the modern belief system, scientists, technicians and educators became the high priests (or philosopher-kings) leading the masses out of captivity from religious superstition and on to the land of progress where oppression would be eliminated and all wars stopped because all have learned to be rational and tolerant...

 Once the postmodern worldview is understood as a reaction to the Judeo-Christian world-view, then this explains postmodern's paradoxical view of Islam.
 Western postmodern elites have granted Islam the status of a "protected victim minority."
 Indeed, it is in their interest to use Islam as a cultural wrecking ball to help them eradicate any vestige of Judeo-Christian influence in Western culture or institutions.
 Thus, the fact that Muslims are considered perpetual victims is no coincidence, but a deliberate political decision.
 Since postmodernism relentlessly attacks and erodes any Judeo-Christian influence it can find in the West, it chooses ideological allies such as Muslims to assist it in this endeavor.
 Immigration policies in the West play into this.
-Yet, the day may come when the goals of the postmodern elites are achieved, Muslims should expect to be violently dumped by them...
+Yet, the day may come when the goals of the postmodern elites are achieved, Muslims should then expect to be violently dumped by them...
 The party will be over.
 It is possible that propaganda promoting LGBTQ ideology in Islamic countries could be the spark that breaks this alliance...
 Time will tell.

 And getting into our own time period, while postmoderns (typically in power in politics, academia and Hollywood) reject science as truth and are “open” to diverse forms of religion, Neo-Darwinism is still rather useful to them as it destroys the concept of moral absolutes.
-If one views Evolution as an origins myth, then the religious zeal with which evolution is defended by its devotees becomes entirely understandable.
+If one views Evolution as a materialistic origins myth, then the religious zeal with which evolution is defended by its devotees becomes entirely understandable.
 While debates about whether light is a wave or a particle affects few people and gets the blood boiling of even less people, on the other hand, if the credibility of evolution is destroyed, logically the credibility of many other ideologies/belief systems based on this myth will also be called into question.
 As a result this provokes VERY strong reactions when this cosmology is seriously questioned, especially in education.

 The only “truth” left to postmoderns is the individual, feeding his urges and desires.
 As the buzz-phrase goes: “Everyone has their own truth”[3].
 In any case Darwinism remains useful for postmoderns as it kicks out the Sovereign God before whom all will called in judgement.
 Naturally postmoderns hate the concept of judgement with a vengeance as it violently contradicts a basic dogma of their religion, that there is NO ethical/moral authority over the individual, nor tellingly, is there any moral authority over the State.
 Thus when the State abuses his rights, a postmodern has no recourse.
 Postmoderns do not believe in a Moral Law above the State.
 Their only recourse is to whine and complain that they doesn't “like” the State's abuses and violations.
 To which the Neototalitarian State can snap it's fingers and go on with business as usual...